sounderb/Wikiscraper/README.md

 The scraped data will be saved as a CSV file.

-All it needs is a link to the website!
+All it needs is a link to the webpage!